manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ## Paragraph Summary

-Maker Talent goal is focused on recruiting best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices and offering an amazing candidate experience.
+Maker Talent purpose and objective is to recruit best-in-class talent for the Maker Protocol, targeted through innovative social recruiting practices and offering an amazing candidate experience.
 Maker Talent has been incubated by SES since September 2021.

 ## Specification

 ### Motivation.

-#### The Problem.
+#### The Problem

-As MakerDAO and its Core Unit grow, the need of connecting with professionals in the Blockchain industry becomes a critical matter that requires both urgent attention and a long term strategy.
+As MakerDAO and its Core Unit grow, the need to connect with professionals in the Blockchain industry is becoming a critical matter and requires both urgent attention and a long term strategy.

-Until now, Core Units have been growing by employing their own resources and personal network to find required talent, but this strategy is limited as MakerDAO scales up.
+Until now, Core Units have been growing by employing their own resources and personal network to locate the required talent.
+This strategy, however, is limited as MakerDAO scales up.

-By observing the upcoming challenges for Maker in growth and adoption, and the struggle for finding talent within such a small niche, the lack of a recruitment strategy can compromise the success of MakerDAO.
+Observing the upcoming challenges for Maker in growth and adoption - and the struggle to find talent within such a small niche - the lack of a recruitment strategy can compromise the success of MakerDAO.

-We believe that a long term solution to this problem will be developing and maintaining an active pool of blockchain professionals, that are enthusiastic about the Maker spirit and projects, so we can speed up and facilitate the process of onboarding them when needed.
+We believe that a long term solution to this problem is to be found in developing and maintaining an active pool of Blockchain professionals, who shall be enthusiastic about the Maker spirit and projects, so we may accelerate and facilitate their onboarding process when needed.

 ### Core Unit Name